grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 [//]: # (I think, like sonar, there is a difference between a radar _receiver_ and a transmitter.
 But what the fuck.
 I guess shutting it down just implies that they wanted to be using their radar transmitter, but realized it was too risky when they saw other vessel's radar transmitting.)

 Before the eastern sky even began to lighten they submerged and dove to just off the bottom of the continental shelf again.
-At about 60 meters down, they resumed their slow underwater crawl towards the end of the shelf at 5 knots.
-Hemi estimated they still had 4 hours to go before they were out over the deep parts of the central ocean again.
+At about 60 meters down, they resumed their slow underwater crawl towards the end of the shelf at five knots.
+Hemi estimated they still had four hours to go before they were out over the deep parts of the central ocean again.

 As Percy and Gregory were finishing trimming the tanks to hold the _Prospect_ steady just off the bottom, Cassandra arrived in the sonar compartment with a metal cup full of coffee that she was gingerly moving between burning fingers.
-With red-rimmed eyes she relieved Bastian who had been staring vacantly at the swirl of the radar sweep for the last 3 hours while Cassandra was in her rack.
-He gratefully handed over the station to her as she began her 6 hour daytime shift on sonar, even though up on the surface nobody would describe it as daytime yet.
+With red-rimmed eyes she relieved Bastian who had been staring vacantly at the swirl of the radar sweep for the last three hours while Cassandra was in her rack.
+He gratefully handed over the station to her as she began her six hour daytime shift on sonar, even though up on the surface nobody would describe it as daytime yet.

 [//]: # (### The sub with the ram is after them on the surface; they continue the run along the shelf)